 Did you realise that hard piping the pressure relief valve to the waste pipe (like the one in the picture below) is non-compliant with, and does not conform to, the water or building regulations.

 Fitting a non compliant installation is illegal and if a building owner/user is issued with a non compliance notification and fail to rectify the notice they would be served with an enforcement order/notice, if they then fail to comply they could be criminally prosecuted and if found guilty, receive a fine.

-We see many, many water heater pressure relief valve discharges installed like this one, in fact anecdotal evidence suggests that well over 50% of installations are non-compliant.
+We see many, many water heater pressure relief valve discharges installed like this one, in fact, anecdotal evidence suggests that well over 50% of installations are installed non-compliantly like this.

 Why is this installation non-compliant?

 If the PRV discharge is connected to a foul waste or soil pipe there must be an air break to drain.
 This is a requirement to prevent ANY potential fluid coming back up from the foul (category 5 fluid hazard) drain and contaminating the wholesome hot water.
 A non-return style valve simply does not give enough protection against this potential hazardous contamination.